masjohncook/CREMEv2/README.md

 ### Recommand System Requirements
 * 6 Cores of CPU
 * At least 32 GB of RAM
-* At 150GB of storage spaces
+* At least 200GB of storage spaces